 In most cases, criminals commit employment identity theft because they can’t legitimately get a job due to their citizenship status or checkered work history.
 For example, they might have a criminal record or other issues that make it impossible for them to get hired.
 Using your employee information, they can pass background checks and get a job.

 In an extreme case, a single SSN was being used for jobs at 15 employers in 14 different states, over a three-month period [*].

-Here are some of the consequences of employment-related identity theft:
+Consequences of employment-related identity theft:

 - You could owe taxes on money you didn’t earn.
 Any income that a scammer earns using your identity will be added to your annual tax burden.
 For example, if someone made $40,000 using your identity, you could owe taxes on that money.

 - The IRS might audit you.
 To prove that you’re a victim of identity fraud and not trying to cheat the system, the IRS might initiate an audit.
 Audits can be lengthy and expensive, even if you’ve done everything right in filing your tax returns.

 - You could lose your Social Security benefits.
 Your benefits may be reduced or revoked because your income looks much higher than it actually is due to income falsely attributed to you.